ESTRO 2022 LATE-BREAKING ABSTRACT SUBMISSION DEADLINE: 19 January 2022 (23.59 HRS CET)

-Work in progress: abstracts on research obviously not yet performed and results not yet obtained are be prohibited.
+Work in progress: abstracts on research obviously not yet performed and results not yet obtained will be rejected.

-Notification of outcome of abstract submission will be sent early June 2021.
+Notification of outcome of abstract submission will be sent by mid-February 2022.

 A notification email is sent to the email address of the author whose credentials were used to submit the abstract.